Learn how commission works for real estate agents in Florida and how you can start earning ASAP with online real estate courses!

 Let's look at an example to see how this works in practice.

-The average home price in Florida is around $378,000 as of April 2022.
-Using the 5.4% average commission rate, the total payout on a $378,000 sale would be $20,412 – this is the amount that will go toward paying commissions.
+Using the 5.37% average commission rate, the total payout on a $420,000 sale would be around $22,500 — this is the total amount of commissions.
 Now, let’s assume you’re the buyer’s agent, and you have a 60/40 split with your broker.
 We’ll also assume the listing agent has a 60/40 split with their broker.
+(Which is typical.)

 The commission payouts would be as follows: